Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

 - New Locust users and tasks that treat `/batch` as the primary operation.
 - Explicit control over which resources and dependencies participate in each batch.
 - Simple, local error handling per batch request.
+- Batching is exposed as a **separate test type** (`BATCH_VOLUME`), not as a flag on existing volume tests, so that current volume semantics remain unchanged.

 Existing PIPECLEAN, VOLUME, and CHANGE_QUERY tests remain unchanged and continue to use single-resource endpoints.